mtreviso/mtreviso.github.io/_pages/about.md

 <!-- Currently, I'm an Invited Professor at [IST](https://tecnico.ulisboa.pt/en/){:target="\_blank"} / [University of Lisbon](https://www.ulisboa.pt/){:target="\_blank"} for the Machine Learning course. -->

+I am currently a post-doc researcher within the [UTTER Project](https://he-utter.eu/) in Lisbon.
+My interests lie in the area of explainability and efficiency of NLP models.

 I successfully defended my [Ph.D. thesis](https://mtreviso.github.io/assets/pdf/thesis.pdf){:target="\_blank"} in July 2023, with Distinction and Honour, the highest honours given by my university.
 I was advised by Prof. [André Martins](https://andre-martins.github.io/){:target="\_blank"} at [IST](https://tecnico.ulisboa.pt/en/){:target="\_blank"} / [University of Lisbon](https://www.ulisboa.pt/){:target="\_blank"}.
 My PhD was funded by the ERC [DeepSPIN Project](https://deep-spin.github.io/){:target="\_blank"}.

 My thesis focused on the role of sparsity for interpretability in NLP, in particular for the task of Machine Translation Quality Estimation.
 During my Ph.D., I also contributed to works on Efficient Transformers and Continuous Attention Mechanisms, [co-authoring several papers](https://mtreviso.github.io/publications) in top-tier venues such as NeurIPS and ACL.